kaplansinan/OCTRetImageGen_CLcVAE/EXPERIMENTS.md

+### EXPERIMENTS

-In this part, we provide details regarding how to conduct experiments including data eda, contrastive learning training and conditional variationalautoencoder training.
-After installating the docker container, edit the data paths and where the image will be saved in `run_docker.sh`.
+In this part, we provide details regarding how to conduct experiments including Exploratory data analysis(EDA), contrastive learning training and conditional variational autoencoder training.
+Follow the below instructions step by step to run experiments succesfully.

-#### Run Dococker container`run_docker.sh`
+#### Step 1 - Run Docker container

- After installating the docker container, edit the data paths and where the image will be saved in `run_docker.sh`.
+* After installating the docker container,  navigate to **Docker** directory by `cd Docker`.

- Afterwards. run the docker container by run docker.sh' '

- This will start jupyter notebook on port 64399.
-Then go to localhost:64399 in your browser to access jupyter notebooks.

- ### Run experiments  i
- All the notebooks related to explortory data analysis and training can be found under notebooks dir.
-Simply navigate the notebooks and start each notebook.

- 1- run exploratory data analysis:
+* In `run.sh`, edit **DATA_DIR** path (data input path) and **MODEL_REG_DIR** path (where the models and outputs will be saved)
+* Once the paths are ready, run the file by `sh run.sh` or `./run.sh`.
+This will start jupyter notebook server.
+You can access it by running `localhost:61499` on your browser.
+* On your browser, navigate to **notebooks** directory, where you will find notebooks to conduct experiments.

+#### Step 2 - Run Exploratory data analysis(EDA)
+We provide two jupyter notebooks for EDA, which are:

- - drtrt.ipynb domanstrates the exploratory data analysis conducted for training set
+* **raw_train_data_eda.ipynb**: domanstrates the exploratory data analysis conducted for  all training set.
- - drtrt.ipynb domanstrates the exploratory data analysis conducted for filtered training set
+* **filtered_train_data_eda.ipynb**: domanstrates the exploratory data analysis conducted for filtered training set by the representative sampling algortihm given in the supplementary material.

+Follow instrcutions in the notebooks for EDA.
+All the code is self-explanatory and commented as needed.

- 2- train contrastive learning model
+#### Step 3 - Train contrastive learning model
+Follow instructions in the below notebooks for training contrastive learning model.
+All the code is self-explanatory and commented as needed.

- - drtrt.ipynb domanstrates the training and extracting embeddings from training set for the next step.
-One can
+* **contrastive_model_training.ipynb**: domanstrates the training of contrastive learning model and extracting embeddings from filtered training set for the next step.

-3- train variational autoencoder model
+#### Step 4 - Train conditional variational autoencoder(cVAE) model
+Follow instructions in the below notebooks for training contrastive learning model.
+All the code is self-explanatory and commented as needed.

- - drtrt.ipynb: presents the training procecude step by step and generating new samples after each training run.
+* **conditional_variational_autoencoder_training.ipynb**: presents the training cVAE model step by step and generating new samples after each training run.
+As an example, we present the training and data generation only for CNV class but one may easily train and generate samples for other classes by following the instructions in the notebook.